Japanese Koryū Creator myths.

 Many schools have these stories.
 When you look at the samurai in the Edo period you find a class that needs to make ends meet.
 Some of these stories help sell and ad prestige to a school.
 We should imagine the realm that was the Edo area during the early 1600s to 1865.
 No major wars.
 Fighting freely was prohibited by law.
 This was the time when bujutsu systems greatly expanded and were codified.
 Some in great detail.

 The martial arts were no longer just for the samurai elite.
 Farmers and merchants now had a chance also to gain status and money in the world of martial arts.
 One could devote themselves for a few years and depart for another area and open their own school.
 Even rework techniques and create new systems.
 And some schools such as Hokushin Ittō Ryū 北辰一刀流 did just that but without the embellishments of mountain spirits bestowing gifts.

-Unless you believe in ghosts and spirits then its hard to imagine someone receiving a scroll or information from such a spirit.
+Unless you believe in ghosts and spirits then it's hard to imagine someone receiving a scroll or information from such a spirit.
 So how did these schools come about?
 My views on this are pragmatic.
-When one has training in a martial arts and reaches a good understanding and foundation it is not that hard to begin to create a system.
-It is hard but not impossible to come up with a large syllabus of techniques.
+When one has training in martial arts and reaches a good understanding and foundation, it is not that hard to begin to create a system.
+It is hard but not impossible to come up with a broad syllabus of techniques.
 More than likely it was a refinement while working with another person.
 Maybe not as romantic but certainly as interesting.
 I find it impossible that all these systems sprang out of thin air.

-It would do us good to see the creator myths as they are and nothing more.
-Enjoy the martial art and don't hold up the origins as the ultimate truth or use it as some marketing ploy to notch your system above someone else's.
+It would do us well to see the creator myths as they are and nothing more.
+Enjoy the martial art or koryū and don't hold up the origins as the ultimate truth or use it as some marketing ploy to notch your system above someone else's.